telerik/ajax-docs/api/server/Telerik.Web.UI/RadMenuItemGroupSettings.md

             By default RadMenu mimics the behavior of Windows and child items (apart from top level ones) flow vertically.

-###  ExpandDirection `ExpandDirection`
+###  Height `Unit`

-Gets or sets the direction in which child items will open.
+Gets or sets a value indicating the height of child menu items (the whole item
+            group).

 #### Remarks
-Use the ExpandDirection property to specify different expand
-                direction than the automatically determined one.
-See the ExpandDirection description for more information.
+If the total height of menu items exceeds the Height property
+            scrolling will be applied.

 ###  OffsetX `Int32`